dmathewsjr1000/The-MTG-App/README.md

 # Capstone The Magic App

+<h1>The Deck box 1.0</h1>
+<p>The major usage of my app is to portable assisant to MTG Players to have organization of decks, build deck, catalog collections, and even card searches</p>
 Features
-User Authentication (Login and Registration)
+<p>User Authentication (Login and Registration)
 Create, Edit, and Delete Users
-Creating differnt decks, and search cards
+Creating differnt decks, and search cards</p

 Technologies Used
-React, Node, Express, Mongoose, MongoDB, Scyfall Api
+React, Node, Express, Mongoose, MongoDB
+Scyfall Api
 API: fetch and axios
 Styling: Coming Soon